Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 }
 ```

 This component will set up [Polaris](https://polaris.shopify.com/components/utilities/app-provider) and [App Bridge](https://shopify.dev/tools/app-bridge).
-If your app is not embedded, set the `isEmbeddedApp` prop to `false`.
+If your app isn't embedded, set the `isEmbeddedApp` prop to `false`.

 Now that your app is ready to respond to requests, it will also need to add the required `Content-Security-Policy` header directives, as per [our documentation](https://shopify.dev/docs/apps/store/security/iframe-protection).
 To do that, this package provides the `shopify.addDocumentResponseHeaders` method.